CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Method

 \subsection{Curriculum Generation Module}

-As a first step, we break down a coordination task into a sequence of subtasks.
+First, we break down a coordination task into a sequence of subtasks.
 Given a natural language description of the target task and environment, a curriculum LLM outputs a sequence of subtasks in natural language.
-However, relying solely on zero-shot curriculum generation can result in unstable outputs due to the stochastic nature of LLM responses, ranging from overly simple to unnecessarily long or misaligned with the target task.
+For example, for a bimanual pot-lifting task, the curriculum may guide the arms to approach the pot, grasp it, and lift it together.
+However, relying solely on zero-shot curriculum generation can result in unstable outputs due to the stochastic nature of LLM responses, such as curricula that may be overly simple, unnecessarily long, or misaligned with the target task.

 To mitigate this, we first generate multiple candidate curricula $\mathcal{C}^{i}, i \in \{1,2,\dots,I\}$.
-We then prompt the LLM with the environment description, the target task $\mathcal{M}_{target}$, and the candidate curricula, asking it to refine these candidates into a more coherent and effective curriculum.
+We then prompt the LLM again to refine these candidates into a more coherent and effective curriculum.
 An example is shown in Fig.~\ref{fig:curriculum}.
 Through this process, we obtain the final curriculum $\mathcal{C} = [l_1, ..., l_K]$, where $l_k$ is a natural language description of each subtask $\mathcal{M}_k$.
-The description $l_k$ is grounded in the state variables of the environment to improve reward design and VLM evaluation.
-For example, in \texttt{Task 1: Approach Handles} (Fig.~\ref{fig:curriculum}), instead of a vague description such as “\textit{each robot arm should get closer to its handle},” the LLM-generated subtask explicitly uses the state variable \texttt{Euclidean distance to its respective handle}, producing the description “\textit{each arm minimizes its Euclidean distance to its target handle}.”
+Here, $l_k$ is grounded in the state variables of the environment to improve reward design and VLM evaluation.
+For example, in \texttt{Task 1: Approach Handles} (Fig.~\ref{fig:curriculum}), instead of a vague description such as “{ \textit{each arm should get closer to its handle}},” the LLM-generated subtask explicitly uses the state variable \texttt{Euclidean distance to its respective handle}, and produces the description “{ \textit{each arm minimizes its Euclidean distance to its target handle}}.”